catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

     .. tab:: Ansible

-      The example below illustrates how the ``server group hint`` can be passed in an Ansible playbook using the os_server module.
-This means when the playbook creates a compute instance, it also puts it into the desired server group:
+      The example below illustrates how the ``scheduler_hints`` parameter can be passed in an Ansible playbook using the os_server module.
+This means when the playbook creates a compute instance, it also puts the instance into the desired server group:

       .. code-block:: yaml